Welcome to the birthplace of bourbon!

 “There is no question in my mind that for the first century of bourbon’s history in Kentucky that Maysville was right in the forefront of it,” according to John Stanton, Kenton County External Affairs Director.

-Home of historic Old Pogue Distillery, Maysville is the southern gateway on the B-Line, which begins with Northern Kentucky’s Boone County Distillery, and includes bourbon bars and restaurants.
-In addition to The Old Pogue Distillery, Maysville has Chandler’s on Market, which the Alcohol Professor called “a hidden gem with a massive bourbon collection.”
+In addition to The Old Pogue Distillery, Maysville has a restaurant on The B-Line—Chandler’s on Market, which the Alcohol Professorcalled “a hidden gem with a massive bourbon collection.”

-For more information on The B-Line, you’ll Find Your Sipping Point here.
+For more information about customizing your own experience on The B-Line, click here to Find Your Sipping Point.